eugenetaranov/tf-site2sitevpn-transitgateway/README.md

 # tf-site2sitevpn-transitgateway
-Configures Site to site vpn and transit gateway attached to VPC
+Configures a lab with test ec2 instance in vpc_a connecting via site2site vpn and transit gateway to the ec2 instance in vpc_b.